juandpinto/thesis-manuscript/source/12_methods.md

 ## Calculations

-For each lemma, the FDOSH includes three measures: frequency, range, and U~DP~ (dispersion).
+For each lemma, the FDOSH includes three measures: frequency, range, and dispersion.
 It uses dispersion as its sorting value.
-Let's look at how each of these is calculated.
-Range will be addressed in the export section, since the script calculates it on the spot as the list is created.
+Though the theoretical underpinnings of each has already been discussed in the [*objective design*](#objective-design) section of the previous chapter, I will here give a brief reminder of what each measure is and explain how it is calculated.
+Range will be addressed afterwards in the (*export*)[#export] section, since the script calculates it on the spot as the list is created.

 ### Frequency {#methods-frequency}